joshmaglione/EGroups/README.md

 # EGroups
-A Magma implementation for algorithms concerning isomorphisms of elliptic p-groups
+A Magma implementation for algorithms concerning isomorphisms of elliptic p-groups.

-More information coming soon...
+Documentation for this Magma package can be found [online](https://joshmaglione.com/EGroups).